SELECTION OF QUESTIONS AND ANSWERS

 APRIL 2016 PART 3

-I heard of the expression, "internally train jing, shen, qi; externally train ken, gu, bi", which means "internally train physical body (as that was the meaning I understood jing to be), energy and spirit; externally train tendons, bones and skin".
+I heard of the expression, "internally train jing, shen, qi; externally train ken, gu, bi", which means "internally train physical body, energy and spirit; externally train tendons, bones and skin".
 But I did not understand how by training the physical body one can train internally.
 I thought training the physical body was external training.

 I was also aware that many spiritualists of the Indian tradition differentiated between mind and soul, and that Buddhists of the Theravada tradition did not believe in the soul.
 Many Westerners also shared the concepts of these two traditions.
 But in the Shaolin tradition, which follows the Mahayana Buddhist tradition, the soul and the mind are the same, and are referred to in classical Chinese as "xin", which is translated as "heart".